rajeevgautam/qa-tech-test/src/test/e2e/readme.md

 Running the test

 Visual Studio
+- Restore NuGet Packages
 - right click on folder "Tests" and choose option "Run Unit Tests"

-command line
+Command line
-- Make sure you are in directory "ArrayChallengeTests" and  run "dotnet test"
+- Make sure you are in directory "ArrayChallengeTests"
+- run "nuget restore -PackagesDirectory ..\packages" and then  run "dotnet test"